QC-at-Davis/QuantumGame-Hackathon/README.md

 ## Judging Parameters

-1. Project Completeness and Functionality *(25%)*
+1. Project Completeness and Functionality *(40%)*

-> * Does the project stand as an individual end-to-end product?
+> * Does the game stand as an individual end-to-end product?
-> * Is it a functioning solution that can scale in the real world?

-2. Creativity in Design *(25%)*
+2. Creativity in Design *(30%)*

-> * Does the project bring innovations in design and create comfortable user experiences?
+> * Does the game incorporate quantum computing princicples into its design and create comfortable user experiences?

-3. Innovation in Idea *(25%)*
+3. Innovation in Idea *(30%)*

-> * Does the project attempt to solve a previously unsolved problem?

-4. Social Impact *(25%)*

-> * Does the project have an impact on people's lives at a social level?
+> * Does the game excel at teaching quantum computing through gamification?

 ## How To Submit Your Project?